Why We Do What We Do – Greensboro, GA

 In that moment, I made a knee-jerk decision.
-I walked out of the office and chose not to use the doctor – a decision that was 100% based on the fact that I didn’t feel acknowledged and valued.
+I walked out of that office and chose not to use the doctor – a decision that was 100% based on the fact that I didn’t feel acknowledged and valued.
 Instead, we chose another surgeon – and the procedure failed a second time.
 Another week of excruciating pain for our son followed.

 In the end, the third surgery was what finally worked, and that surgery was performed by the very same doctor whose office I walked out of months earlier.
 We failed to choose the best doctor for the job and put our son through an additional, failed procedure, all because I had an awful experience with her office staff.
 It’s a regret that still brings tears to my eyes.

 Great patient experiences don’t just happen.
 They’re created.
-It takes a regular investment in team training and constant assessment to ensure that a practice is delivering at the highest level possible.
-That’s why we place a lot of emphasis on the continual training of our 22 team members.
+It takes a regular investment in team training and constant assessment to ensure that a dental office is delivering at the highest level possible.
+That’s why we place a lot of emphasis on the continual training of our team members.
 Not only are they trained to the highest clinical standards possible, but they also undergo regular customer service training in order to deliver the best patient experience.

 Finally, we survey every patient who walks through our doors.
 We read every single survey – both the good and the bad – so that we can make changes and continually improve.

-It takes a lot more than luck to ensure that the negative experience we had in a doctor’s office will never be the experience that you have at our practice.
+It takes a lot more than luck to ensure that the negative experience we had in a doctor’s office will never be the experience that you have at our dental office.
 While it requires some extra effort on the front end, we do it gladly because we love our patients, and we think you deserve nothing less than the best when it comes to your healthcare.